elishaking/tech-articles/stacks-and-queues.md

-Stacks and Queues are some basic data structures that have great utility while building your apps
+Stacks and Queues are two basic data structures that have many practical applications in software development

 # What is a Stack
 A **stack** is a collection of items that supports only two operations: the **push** operation and the **pop** operation.
-A stack is a LIFO (Last In First Out) data structure which means that the last item pushed into a stack will be the first item popped from the stack.
+A stack is a LIFO (Last In First Out) data structure which means that the last item pushed into a stack must be the first item popped from the stack.

 Usually, the **push** and **pop** operations of a typical stack data structure are constant time operations denoted by **O(1)** irrespective of the size of the stack.